 Smaller Hotels in central Fulham

 My favorite breakfast haunt is Megan’s Cafe on King’s Road.
 Megan’s offers a great selection of baked goods, eggs, eggs benedict and brunch selections.
 They have an extensive menu selection.
 All very healthy and delicious.
 And they have a lovely covered back garden.
 Great for chilling on a Sunday morning.
 Megan’s has a few places dotted around Southwest London so check them out.
 And if you go further afield, you may enjoy some of these great places to eat in London.

-Sloane Square and Duke of York Square
+Christmas shopping on King’s Road and Duke of York Square

 Many buildings of the Duke of York Square used to be part of an old military barracks.
-Now they are part of a chic shopping area, and the holiday decorations are just lovely.
+Now they are part of a chic shopping area, and the Christmas decorations are just lovely.
 On Saturdays, there is an ever-growing Fine Food market in the Duke of York Square curated by Partridges supermarket.
 They have yummy baked goods, ready-made organic dishes, meats, poultry, coucous – you name it.
 There are around 70 stalls with something for everyone, and it’s quite reasonable and unique.
 There are several nice restaurants at the Duke of York Square; some modestly priced and some more expensive.

-Visit the Saatchi Gallery for free!
+Visit the Saatchi Gallery for free around Christmas!

-Check out Harrod’s Christmas Windows
+Harrod’s Christmas Windows

-Ice Skating at London’s Natural History Museum
+Ice Skating at Christmas at London’s Natural History Museum

 Once you are done gazing at the store windows, continue further along Brompton Road until you come across the Natural History Museum Skating Rink on your right.
 From late October until early January they have a lovely ice skating rink out front, where you can spend an hour skating around a beautiful Swarovski-sponsored Christmas tree.
 The museum itself is free to get in, but it’s such a special treat to skate there and have a glass of mulled wine in their adjacent café bar.
 You can even go the bar if you haven’t booked a skating session.
 It’s really nice to watch the skaters, no matter their skill.